lcolosi/WaveSpectrum/README.md

 3. Make sure that you have downloaded the R2022a version of MATLAB.
 Other versions may work, but small differences in keyword argument and outputs of functions may arise.

-4. If you follow the steps above you should be able to reproduce all figures, by running `figXX.m` from the `src` directory without having to adjust any paths.
+4. If you follow the steps above, you should be able to reproduce all figures, by running `figXX.m` from the `src` directory without having to adjust any paths.

 **Note on MatLab software version:** Code was developed using MatLab R2022a.
 Versions released before and after this may run into some errors.